 TIME FOR GIVING ALMS

-There was also a time during Ramadhan when my mother and her cousin went to the Masjid al-Haram, the Grand Mosque in Mecca.
-While waiting for the start of the evening prayers, a woman sat beside my aunt (she is not actually an aunt; i.e. sister of either of my parents, but it is usual in Moro society to call elder female relatives aunt or “babu”) and told her to vacate her place because the woman’s mistress, a princess, was going to sit there.
-Naturally, my mother and her cousin were incensed.
+There was also a time during Ramadhan when my mother and her cousin’s wife went to the Masjid al-Haram, the Grand Mosque in Mecca.
+While waiting for the start of the evening prayers, a woman sat beside my “aunt” (actually, the wife of my mother’s cousin) and told her to vacate her place because the woman’s mistress – a princess – was going to sit there.
+Naturally, my mother and her cousin’s wife were incensed.
 My “aunt” told the woman that she would not budge because she was a princess, too.
+(She was also a governor of her province.)
 The woman was indignant but was forced to look for another place for her princess mistress.

 For Muslim minorities, Ramadhan reminds them of their distinct identity.
 This feeling binds them even closer.
 Children, even those who don’t fast, usually love to eat with the adults as there is always an air of Thanksgiving every “break-fast” time.
 As a child, I remember Ramadhan as the time of eating dates, a very sweet fruit of the date-palm (phoenix dactylifera).